cloud-ark/kubeplus/docs/kubeplus-components.rst

 The relationship annotations are used to declare annotation / label / spec-property based relationships that instances of this Custom Resource can have with other Resources.

-Above annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by DevOps/Platform engineers.
+Above annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by Platform engineers.

+KubePlus adds these annotations to the CRD for the new API that is registered via ``ResourceComposition``.
+But the annotations are general and can be used with any Operator/CRD.
+Here are some examples of using these annotations.

+**Moodle Operator**

-As an example, annotations on Moodle Custom Resource Definition (CRD) are shown below:
+Annotations on Moodle Custom Resource Definition (CRD) are shown below:

 .. code-block:: yaml